symfony/symfony-docs/form/dynamic_form_modification.rst

         // ...
     }

-When you're building this form to display to the user for the first time, then this example works perfectly.
+When you are building this form to display to the user for the first time, then this example works perfectly.

 However, things get more difficult when you handle the form submission.
-This is because the ``PRE_SET_DATA`` event tells us the data that you're starting with (e.g. an empty ``SportMeetup`` object), *not* the submitted data.
+This is because the ``PRE_SET_DATA`` event tells us the data that you are starting with (e.g. an empty ``SportMeetup`` object), *not* the submitted data.

 On a form, we can usually listen to the following events: